 Malathion is a chemical insecticide that has been used for many years to treat head lice.
 The malathion kills the lice.
 There are various brands but the one available on prescription is Derbac-M®.
 You can also buy malathion over the counter (although not for children younger than 6 months of age).

 It is suitable for all ages and those with skin conditions.
 It may be used in pregnancy but is only advised if you have tried wet combing and dimeticone 4% and they have not worked.

 You should apply the lotion twice - seven days apart.
 Each application is left on for at least 12 hours (overnight) and then washed off with shampoo and water.
 The second application makes sure that any lice that hatch from eggs which survived the first application will be killed before they are old enough to lay further eggs.

-Wet combing treatment
+Wet combing treatment for head lice